Health Food Radar

 3. Eat Spinach and Dark Leafy Greens, Not Iceberg Lettuce

-Spinach is definitely the most approachable in terms of taste within the dark leafy greens category.
+Spinach is definitely the most approachable high-fiber food in terms of taste within the dark leafy greens category.
 Kale, swiss chard, collards, arugula and dandelion are also widely available and can bring variety into your diet.
 Kale is particularly high in fiber, iron, vitamin B6, vitamin C, vitamin K, folate, and calcium.
 However, if you do not enjoy kale’s somewhat bitter taste, spinach is still an excellent source of iron, fiber, and folate.

 4. Snack on Dry-Roasted Nuts, Not Oil-Roasted Nuts